-Breastfeeding With Implants After Breast Augmentation Surgery
+Breastfeeding With Breast Implants

 Breastfeeding is a sacred moment between the mother and her baby.
 With lactation, mother and infant forge a strong emotional connection and they both enjoy many long-term health benefits.
 Mother’s milk contains antibodies, vitamins and minerals that protect babies against infections and childhood illnesses.
 In addition, women who breastfeed have a lower risk of developing type 2 diabetes, high blood pressure, ovarian or breast cancer.

 The importance of lactation makes many women worried about whether they will be able to breastfeed their babies after breast augmentation surgery.
 In this article, we’ll answer the most common questions women ask about breastfeeding and pregnancy when they visit Dr. Stavrou at the European Institute of Plastic Surgery for undergoing breast augmentation.

 Can You Breastfeed With Implants After A Cosmetic Boob Job?

 Most women with breast implants can breastfeed.
 However, the state of the breasts before surgery, and the type, location and depth of incision, may affect milk supply.